Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • 🎁 Best for Mockups: Placeit — Nothing else comes close for this specific use case

-Here's the thing: most working freelancers end up using 2–3 tools in combination, and that's totally fine.
-These tools aren't mutually exclusive.
-A stack of Canva for fast turnarounds, Affinity Designer for precision work, and Placeit for client presentations?
-I'd recommend that to almost anyone starting out.
+Honestly?
+Most working freelancers end up using 2–3 tools in combination, and that's completely fine — these tools aren't mutually exclusive.
+Canva for fast deliverables, Affinity Designer for precision work, and Placeit for client presentations is a stack I'd recommend to almost anyone starting out.

 You Might Also Like